opentestingapi/hugo/content/getting-started/40_Hello World.md

   ]
 }
 ```
-* `opentestapi` : Version of the opentestingapi your test case is written in.
+* `testapi` : Version of the opentestapi your test case is written in.
 * `id` : A testing tool can manage test cases using this identifier.
 * `description`: We humans usually need some help.
 Let's add a short description for us.